Cycling in the Pyrenees is truly sensational and offers some of the best cycling in France.

 Ardiden Bikes

-Matthew and Nicolette Collins are an English couple who have lived in France for 15 years and hire Scott carbon and aluminium road bikes with a compact 50/34 chainring and 12×32 rear cassette.
-Prices (depending on model):
+Matthew and Nicolette Collins are an English couple who have lived in France for 15 years and hire out Scott and Bianchi carbon and aluminium road bikes with a compact 50/34 chainring and 11×32 rear cassette.
+Prices start from (depending on model):

 Prices include pedals and helmets.
 Garmin Edge bike computers are available to rent, pre-loaded with one-day bike rides.
 The shop also has cycling clothes, accessories, bars and gels available for sale.